1. Home

 9/10

 Large, luxurious and capable of carrying three Isofix child seats across the second row, the Audi Q7 is a practical and stylish SUV.
-It might be advancing in age, but it's still an excellent buy, and it's becoming more affordable on the used market.
+It might be advancing in age (who are we kidding, it's bloomin' ancient these days), but it's still an excellent buy, and it's becoming more affordable on the used market.

-Few cars come close to matching the Q7 for family car usability.
-The interior is vast and will comfortably fit seven adults.
+Few cars come close to matching the Q7 for family-car usability.
+The interior is vast and comfortably fits seven adults.
 Each of the middle-row chairs slides and reclines independently, while the outer seats tip and tumble to provide access to the third row.
-You can also fold the rearmost seats flat into the floor, which means you get a large boot that will swallow pushchairs, buggies and large suitcases.
+You can also fold the rearmost seats flat into the floor, allowing the boot to swallow pushchairs, buggies and large suitcases.

 The majority of buyers choose their Q7 with 3.0-litre V6 diesel power, and that's the sweet spot between performance, price and running costs.
 However, there are also powerful, smooth petrol engines, and the potent SQ7 was available with V8 diesel and petrol power throughout its life.
 At the other end of the scale, there's the Q7 e-tron plug-in hybrid, which combines that diesel V6 with an electric motor for ultimate economy potential, although you lose the third row of seats as a result.